ksherb1/security-injections-3.0/README.md

 - content - contains directories for each module/variant, which contain JSON and other content files
 - design - contains design documents for this project
 - public - repository for all GETtable content, including images, published injections, and minified JSON content
-- resource - contains HTML, JS, and CSS files which are combined into a module
+- resources - contains HTML, JS, and CSS files which are combined into a module